 Admission is free, so it’s well worth a visit if you’re looking to absorb some culture.

 The Festivals are a series of events that take place throughout the year.
 The four festivals are Jazz, Science, Music and Literature.

-The literature festival comprises of a series of talks and interviews with various authors and is often followed by a book signing.
+The literature festival comprises a series of talks and interviews with various authors and is often followed by a book signing.

-The jazz and music festivals are a great opportunity to embrace multiple genres while listening to both prominent and emerging artists.
+The jazz and music festivals are a great opportunity to embrace multiple genres while listening to prominent and emerging artists.